 Cristina is keen to make her Maidenhead classes relaxed and enjoyable, and this is helped with optional events in which she organises on a regular basis.
 These include trips to the cinema to watch Italian films, meals out, coffee mornings and traditional cookery workshops.
 These activities away from lessons are fun ways to meet other students and get involved in the Italian culture.
 They are also open to partners or a friend to help make it enjoyable.

-As well as holding small Italian classes in and around the Maidenhead area, Cristina can also offer one to one tuition.
+As well as holding small face to face classes (and online classes as well) Cristina can also offer one to one tuition.
 She will teach beginners up to more advanced speakers and you stay in a class that suits your pace.